-- 2 Use the multi selector ▲▼ to select a shooting mode and press the ® button.
+- 2 Use the multi selector ▲▼ to select a shooting mode and press the ® button. - When scene mode or special effects mode is selected, press ▶ to select a scene mode or effect before pressing the ⋈ button.

 Using the Flash, Self-timer, Etc.